bigbio/quantms.io/docs/DE.md

 # Differential expression format

+## Use cases

+- Store the differential express proteins between two contrasts,  with the corresponding fold changes and p-values.
+- Enable easy visualization using tools like [Volcano Plot](https://en.wikipedia.org/wiki/Volcano_plot_(statistics)).
+- Enable easy integration with other omics data resources.
+- Store metadata information about the project, the workflow and the columns in the file.

+## Format

 The differential expression format by quantms is based on the [MSstats](https://msstats.org/wp-content/uploads/2017/01/MSstats_v3.7.3_manual.pdf) output.
 The MSstats format is a tab-delimited file that contains the following fields - see example [file](include/PXD004683.csv):

 - `Protein` -> Protein Accession